codemosec/WhiteListUself/README-eng.md

 ## 📋 Introduction

 WhiteListUself is a Minecraft server plugin that allows players to apply for whitelist access through a web page.
 This plugin is developed based on Bukkit/Paper and is compatible with Minecraft 1.21.
-It has been successfully tested on servers running 1.21.1-leaves core.This plugin integrates with [mirai](https://github.com/project-mirai) for QQ verification functionality.
+It has been successfully tested on servers running 1.21.1-leaves core.This plugin integrates with [mirai](https://github.com/project-mirai) to enable QQ group verification functionality.

 ## ✨ Main Features